 Actuarial Science was born in the 17th century, and back then it was devoted to pricing contracts within life insurance.
 Latter, mostly in the 20th century, actuaries were able to get their methods applied to non-life insurance, too.
 Nowadays actuaries have been successfully evoking their skill-sets in the investment side of the insurance and banking industries.
-Thereby, modern Actuarial Science is a discipline that applies probability theory and statistics to asses the risk of adverse financial events.
-York's actuarial mathematicians work on a variety of topics, covering pricing and modelling dependent risks, asset pricing and portfolio optimization, financial risk measurement and management.
+Thereby, modern Actuarial Science is a discipline that applies probability theory and statistics to assess and mitigate the risk of adverse financial events arising from financial market, catastrophic claims, pricing and reserving.
+York's actuarial mathematicians work on a variety of topics, covering pricing and modelling dependent risks, asset pricing and portfolio optimization, financial and insurance risk measurement and management.
 They have strong connections to colleagues in the Schulich School of Business, to research and industrial partners in the insurance/financial sectors as well as to such international professional actuarial organizations as the Casualty Actuarial Society and the Society of Actuaries.

 John Tukey famously said that "the best thing about being a statistician is that you get to play in everyone's backyard."
 Our faculty's applied statistics research and collaborative endeavours embody this philosophy, spanning a wide range of fields such as medical imaging, biological data analysis, or finance.
 Our faculty collaborate with hospitals in Ontario, Quebec, and the U.S., and with Environment Canada.
 We also have past or ongoing collaborations with researchers in applied math, biology, the Centre for Disease Modelling, chemistry, computer science, and physics.

 Statistics and Big Data